Copacabana Fort revolt: March on Atlântica Avenue

 Command of the fort was left to Siqueira Campos, and the plan was to bombard the city if the captain did not return within two hours.
-At 12:30, general Hastínfilo de Moura, head of the Casa Militar, telephoned to threaten the execution of Euclides Hermes if the Fort fired again.
-Siqueira Campos managed to speak with Euclides by telephone, being informed that the Ministers of War and Navy guaranteed the life of the rebels if they left the Fort and surrendered unconditionally.
+At 12:30, general Hastínfilo de Moura, head of the Casa Militar, telephoned to threaten the execution of Euclides Hermes if the fort fired again.
+Siqueira Campos managed to speak with Euclides by telephone, being informed that the Ministers of War and Navy guaranteed the life of the rebels if they left the fort and surrendered unconditionally.
 Siqueira put the handset on the hook and did not answer.
-The white flag remained flying over the Fort.
+The white flag remained flying over the fort.

-Siqueira Campos proposed bombing the city and then blowing up the Fort in a collective suicide.
-Eduardo Gomes contested: the bombings would kill more civilians, and the Fort belonged to Brazil.
+Siqueira Campos proposed bombing the city and then blowing up the fort in a collective suicide.
+Eduardo Gomes argued against that: the bombings would kill more civilians, and the fort belonged to Brazil.
 The soldiers agreed.
-It was then decided to abandon the Fort.
+It was then decided to abandon the fort.
 Their names were inscribed on the wall with nails.
 The flag of Brazil was cut into 28 or 29 pieces, one for each member.
-They distributed some brandy, filled their pockets with ammunition, and left armed with Mauser 1908 rifles and Parabellum pistols.
+They distributed some brandy, filled their pockets with ammunition, and left, armed with Mauser 1908 rifles and Parabellum pistols.
 There would be no surrender: the way out was to fight the government supporters.
 They were "volunteers of death".

-They left the Fort in the early afternoon.
+They left the fort in the early afternoon.
 By then, surrender was expected in Catete.
 Upon being informed by the ministers, Epitácio Pessoa ordered an attack by the Navy and the land forces and dispatched Catete's own police guard to reinforce Copacabana.
-Not all 28 left the Fort, and others scattered along the way.
+Not all the 28 men left the fort, and others scattered along the way.
 Passersby followed as spectators.
-They followed Atlântica Avenue towards Túnel Novo and from there to the presidential palace.
-Octavio Correia, a civilian and engineer from Rio Grande do Sul, joined the combatants, receiving Newton Prado's carbine.
+They went along Atlântica Avenue towards Túnel Novo and from there to the presidential palace.
+Octavio Correia, a civilian and engineer from Rio Grande do Sul, joined the rebels, receiving Newton Prado's carbine.
 Meanwhile, four soldiers fled.
-Correia already knew the commander of the Fort and the lieutenants before the Revolt.
-At the time, Atlântica Avenue was already duplicated and several buildings were under construction.
-The elitization of the shore was beginning, and the beach was frequented by various social classes.
+Correia already knew the commander of the fort and the lieutenants before the revolt.
+At the time, Atlântica Avenue was already a dual carriageway and several buildings were under construction.
+The gentrification of the shore was beginning, and the beach was frequented by various social classes.
 The revolutionaries stopped at Hotel Londres to drink water, where photographer Zenóbio Couto took the famous photographs.
 Siqueira Campos was left out.
 Two more defections followed.
 From afar, members of the 3rd Infantry Regiment shouted for them to surrender.

 The nearby loyalist commander, captain Pedro Chrysol Fernandes Brasil, commanded the 6th Company of the 3rd Infantry Regiment and had three platoons in Serzedelo Correia Square under lieutenants João Francisco Sauwen, João de Segadas Viana and Pedro Miquelena.
 Upon learning of the rebels' departure, he left lieutenant Segadas Viana at Barroso Street (now Siqueira Campos Street), Miquelena at Hilário de Gouveia Street and Sauwen at the square.
 He acted under the orders of colonel Nepomuceno, but he lived a drama, as his son was among the rebels arrested at the Military School.